paulgarces/Hand-Gesture-Password/README.md

 - When 3 gestures are recorded, they’re saved as a `.json` file with the user’s name.

 ### d.
 Login Phase
-- The webcam reopens and asks the user to re-enter their 3 gestures (same order).
+- The webcam reopens and asks the user to re-enter/gesture their 3 gestures (same order).
 - The user presses **'s'** to capture each gesture.
 - The captured login gestures are compared to the saved ones.
 - If they match → “Access Granted” (green).